 Once you gaze out over the sparkling waters of Crane Beach at the never-ending vista of blues, it becomes obvious why Lifestyles of the Rich and Famous declared Crane Beach "One of the 10 Best Beaches in the World".

 For centuries, Crane Beach has been sought by both locals and visitors for its natural beauty and serenity.
-Pink, powder soft sand graces your feet, a lush coconut grove sways in the tropical breeze and a golden Caribbean sun help to make this the ultimate paradise – then there is the swimming.
+Pink, powder soft sand graces your feet, a lush coconut grove sways in the tropical breeze and a golden Caribbean sun help to make this the ultimate paradise for individuals, families and couples.

 In the 18th century it was considered improper for ladies to be seen bathing in public.
 Sea bathing, however, had become so popular that by 1769 at least one discreet bathing place had been constructed near The Crane.
 It was referred to as the "Horse" and was approached by steps cut into the sea cliff.
 The stairs to the "horse" can still be seen descending from the far side of the south of The Crane, much as they were in 1769.